polyphene/holium-rs-sdk/README.md

 ### Usage

-The Holium Rust SDK have to be used as a procedural macro.
+The Holium Rust SDK has to be used as a procedural macro.
 Here is an example of how it has to be implemented.

 ```rust